Why do college lecturers need to register with GTC Scotland?

 Registration for Lecturers with TQFE or other GTC Scotland recognised teaching qualification

-From August 2021 all lecturers covered by the national agreement who hold a TQFE or other GTC Scotland recognised teaching qualification will receive an invitation to register.
+Since August 2021 all lecturers covered by the national agreement who hold a TQFE or other GTC Scotland recognised Primary or Secondary teaching qualification have received an invitation to apply for registration.

 At present, to apply for full registration as a college lecturer you require: